Pendu/Advanced-Retreival-and-Re-ranking/docs/source/expert_perspectives.rst

 .. important::

    **Hard negative mining is the highest-leverage optimization** for improving any architecture's accuracy.
-Diminishing returns occur beyond ranks 200-400, and catastrophic failure occurs if false negatives exceed 15%.
+Research suggests diminishing returns occur beyond ranks 200-400, and training instability increases significantly when false negative rates are high (estimates vary from 10-20% threshold depending on dataset and architecture).

 **Cross-Architecture Agreements:**